open-telemetry/weaver/docs/specs/multi-registry/multi_registry.md

 A registry can import one or more semantic conventions from other published registries.
 These dependencies are declared in the `dependencies` section.
 The `alias` field is optional but must be specified if multiple imported registries share the same `name`.

-This design allows Weaver to automatically update dependencies to the latest version when a new version becomes available (see the [Registry Update](#registry-update) section).
+Based on the `dependencies` section, Weaver can automatically update dependencies to the latest version when a new version becomes available (see the [Registry Update](#registry-update) section).
 It also allows registry authors to use registry names as preferred, without concerns about conflicts.

 Sections such as [Registry Resolution](#registry-resolution), [Registry Packaging](#registry-packaging), and [Registry Publication](#registry-publication) provide more details on how the `weaver_registry.yaml` file is used in these processes.

 Open Questions:
 - Should we follow SemVer 2 for registry versions?
 It seems advisable, as Weaver can detect breaking changes.
+However, the resolution process doesn't rely on SemVer 2 in an important way.
 - How do we retrieve a published registry URL from a schema URL?
 Perhaps a new field in the schema URL file could point to the published registry URL, possibly named `registry_url`.